 County fairs, in days past, were always in September - they were a celebration of the harvest as much as they were a chance to have some fun, go on some rides, eat cotton candy, and see your neighbors' giant tomatoes, prize pigs, and beautiful quilts.
-They still are all those things, but these days, they seem to be scheduled around the availability of the traveling carney companies; the county fair here, usually held in late August, always felt like a last blast of summer fun before the coming fall drudgery - rain, school, and more rain.
+And if you were a teenager, you could lose yourself in the milling crowds with your neighbor's beautiful daughter, and maybe steal a kiss at the top of the ferris wheel.
+County fairs are still all those things, but these days, they seem to be scheduled around the availability of the traveling carney companies; the fair here, usually held in late August, always feels like a last blast of hot summer days and fun before the coming fall drudgery - rain, school, and more rain.
 This year's Lane County Fair was the earliest yet.

 Click or tap on any photo above for a higher resolution (larger) image